Interstellar Mapping and Acceleration Probe: Science

+Team members install IMAP into the XRCF Chamber at Marshall Space Space Flight Center before the start of the thermal vacuum test.

-IMAP in the NASA Marshall’s XRCF thermal vacuum chamber where it was tested to simulate the harsh environment of space.
+IMAP in the NASA Marshall's XRCF thermal vacuum chamber where it was tested to simulate the harsh environment of space.

 Acceleration of charged particles up to high energy is ubiquitous throughout the universe, occurring at stars, magnetospheres, black holes, neutron stars, supernova remnants, and other locations.
 The precise processes behind this acceleration are not well understood.
 There are intermediate suprathermal particles which have energies between the energetic particles and the bulk thermal plasma.
-Understanding how these particles are energized and form the seed population of the energetic particles is one of the science topics that IMAP will investigate.
+Understanding how these particles are energized and how they interact with the material within and beyond our solar neighborhood is one of the science topics that IMAP investigates.

 The solar wind and its associated magnetic field have blown a bubble in interstellar space called the heliosphere.
-IMAP will study the heliosphere boundary where the solar wind collides with material from the rest of the galaxy.
-Using Energetic Neutral Atoms (ENAs), IMAP will image this interaction region from the inner Solar System.
-In addition, IMAP will also directly measure the neutral particles of the interstellar medium, because they flow through the heliosphere relatively unmodified.
+IMAP studies the heliosphere boundary where the solar wind collides with material from the rest of the galaxy.
+Using Energetic Neutral Atoms (ENAs), IMAP images this interaction region from the inner Solar System.
+In addition, IMAP also directly measures the neutral particles of the interstellar medium, because they flow through the heliosphere relatively undisturbed.

-IMAP will also investigate the source of the IBEX ribbon.
+IMAP also investigates the source of the IBEX ribbon.

-IMAP's science goals are based on the four science objectives specified in the IMAP Announcement of Opportunity (from the outside in):
+IMAP's science goals are based on the four science objectives specified in the IMAP Announcement of Opportunity.
+IMAP will advance the understanding of: